iddar20/README/README.md

 # README
-This is my first project.
+This is my first gitHub project.
+It is the beginning of learning.